christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 }
 {% endhighlight %}

 In this case we are not using delegation, because we actually do create new properties on each instance.
-Though this increases memory usage and takes a performance hit in its instantiation (copying all properties) it is not as bad as you would think.
+Though this increases memory usage and takes a performance hit in its instantiation (copying all properties) it is not as bad as you might think.
 Every function, object and array are copied by reference.
 So even though each instance will have their own "on" and "off" property, the actual function they reference is the same on all instances.
 What is very powerful here though is that we are starting to see composition in action.
 You could keep adding objects as arguments to Object.assign.

 So now we have been playing around with the concept of delegation, and pointed out that it is not really inheritance.
 You should also have a good idea of why we use the constructor and the power of delegation and that we can achieve the same effect with just a simple function.